vue-hooks-form/vue-hooks-form/README.md

 - Type Strong: Written in TypeScript
 - No Component: No need to import any components to use, you can use it in all UI framework
-- Easy to use: Just 2 main hooks: useForm, useFieldArray
+- Easy to use: Just 1 main hooks: useForm

 ```vue
 <script setup lang="ts">